cedadev/nlds-client/_sources/tutorial.rst.txt

 Before using the NLDS, a user must install and set-up the NLDS client.
 For the NLDS installation on JASMIN, the user must also:

 #.
-Have access to the Object Storage tenancy (cache) they wish to write files to
+Have access to the Object Storage tenancy (cache) they wish to write files to.
 #.
-Be a member of, and have read/write access to, the GroupWorkspace they wish
+Be a member of, and have read/write access to, the Group Workspace they wish
-   to use for writing to tape
+   to use for writing to tape.
 #.
 The NLDS client is a command-line program with the name ``nlds``, which requires
    installation into the users homespace, preferably into a Python virtual-environment.
-   To install ``nlds``, refer to the page :ref:`installation<Installation>`.
+   To install ``nlds``, refer to the :ref:`installation<Installation>` page.

 The ``nlds`` client program relies on a configuration file stored in the user's home directory with the path ``~/.nlds-config``.
 This contains information needed to connect the client to the NLDS server.
-For more in-depth information, refer to the page :ref:`configuration<Configuration>`.
+For more in-depth information, refer to the :ref:`configuration<Configuration>` page.

 The configuration file has the contents: